 Nursery Rhymes are a great way to start off the year to help students learn patterns in text, build fluency, and increase confidence in reading.
 Even my shyest students will read along with the nursery rhymes because they are easy for young students to learn.
 We spend 1 week on each rhyme and practice it each day with a different activity.
 This really help students become fluent as well as learn some text features for their future reading skills.
-Here are a few of the activities I use in my classroom when introducing nursery rhymes.
+Here are a few of the activities from my Nursery Rhymes Bundle that I use in my classroom when introducing nursery rhymes.

 2. Vocabulary/Retelling Cards – I use these cards to introduce vocabulary words in each poem, but then we can also use them for retelling the story.
 During the week, I give the students some smaller vocabulary cards for them to color and take home.
 I add the poem and the cards to my library center for students to work on retelling more.